-As many of you know, Triple Crown Safe Starch has been the foundation for whatever supplements we feed our horses for many years now.
+As many of you know, Triple Crown Safe Starch was the foundation for whatever supplements we feed our horses for many years.
 The product is a grass forage (orchard and timothy) that is guaranteed to be less than 10% NSC (non-structured carbs – sugar!).
 So it made sense to us back when we discovered the product because grass or grass hay is what horses should be nibbling most waking hours of their day.
 Grass forage has to be better than pellets, right?
 But our friend, Dr. Mark DePaolo, a terrific holistic vet, sauntered by and essentially said: Not if there is soy in the forage.

 “Soy?” said I. “Why would there be soy in a forage?
 And is soy really bad for horses?”

 “Why is there soy in horse feed?
 At this time, soy is the cheapest form of protein available.
 So, cost is the reason.
 But soy is highly estrogenic and should never be fed to either sex of horses, especially those that are already suffering from any type of metabolic disorder like Hypothyroidism, Insulin Resistance or Cushing’s Syndrome.